shobancs/javario/README.md

-# javario
+# Java Rio
-a good java training tutorials and examples
+A good java training tutorials and examples